lschmader/lab8/_posts/2024-11-14-basketball.md

 categories: jekyll update
 ---

-After my favorite season of the year (football) is over, I also like to dabble in watching a little bit of basketball!
+After my favorite season of the year (football) is done, I also like to dabble in watching a little bit of basketball!

 **Believe it or not** I actually used to play basketball in high school!
 I was the sixth man for our team and I purely came on to play <mark>defense</mark>.
 I didn't have a dangerous skillset on offense which probably cost me a *LOT* of playing time!